-When Facebook was first announced I remember that I was laughing at the girl that told me to create an account.
-I told her that I will never, ever, have something like this.
+When Facebook was first announced, I remember that I was laughing at the girl that told me to create an account.
+I replied to her that, “I will never, ever, have something like this.”
 Few months later, I was posting pictures regularly, writing updates, refreshing like a zombie to see my new likes.
 The process was pretty much the same when Twitter and Instagram were announced.
-In the beginning, I despised their existence but later I was using them daily.
+In the beginning, I despised their existence.
+But later, I was using these social platforms regularly.
 I’m sure that more than a year from my life is wasted on social media.

 By applying a minimal approach to both the best and the worst inventions of our modern social life, I’m sure that we can find the right balance.
-The right formula to live good both offline and online.
+The right formula to live a good life both offline and online.

-Why Social Media Suck
+Why Social Media Sucks?

 Unfortunately, there was always something drawing me back.
 Probably I wasn’t strong enough to resist the temptation of “liking stuff”, or the urge of receiving likes.
 That’s why I decided to go in another direction.
-Since the above wasn’t working, I decided to find my own way to block the channels that don’t serve any purpose and only waste my time.
+Since the above wasn’t working, I decided to find my own way to block the channels that don’t serve any purpose in my life and only waste my time.

-What happens when you write a comment under someone’s post?
 You’ll most probably get a response to that comment.
 Unless your comment is inappropriate or the person is playing hard to get.
 Either way, you will eagerly wait to see what will be the reaction of the person.
 Even if there is zero reaction.

 And what happens when you get a response?
 Your tiny planet notification gets a little 1 and you’re eager to click it:

 Of course, you don’t want to disappoint your friends.
 That’s why you keep replying to all of the comments that are pilling up.
 Until you know what’s happening, you’ve wasted an hour.

-I’ve created a unique system to protect myself from similar to the above situations: I don’t post comments under posts, at all.
+I don’t post comments under posts, at all.
 So, if I sometimes see something cool, something I really like, I simply click the like button.
 It’s simple as that.
-This gives me an advantage when I see the person posted the link, picture, or whatever.
+This gives me an advantage when I see the person posted the link, picture, or whatever in real life.
 I can actually ask them about this and we can have a decent conversation in person.

 Ok, post from time to time.

 If I’m involved in a conversation that is taking longer, I’ll do my best to excuse myself.
-I will either call this person so we can come to a solution quickly, or I will simply tell him that I’m busy right now and that I will respond later.
+I will either call this person so we can come to a solution quickly, or I will simply tell him/her that I’m busy right now and that I will respond later.

 This leads to the next point.

-Turn OFF All Notifications
+Turn Off All Notifications

-It’s needless to say that if you want to be productive and still use social media you should turn off all kind of notifications on your phone.
+It’s needless to say that if you want to be more productive and still keep your social media account you should turn off all of the notifications on your phone.

 The place to disable notifications inside Twitter and Instagram is inside the tab called Push Notifications.
 Here’s a screenshot.
 The settings inside the screenshots below are arranged in the following order Instagram; Twitter; Facebook:

 I’ve saved the best for last.